-- c.
-Using norm or -criterion- referenced screening tools to assess anxiety and depression for all present and appropriate caregivers during pregnancy or within one year of becoming a caregiver (e.g., birth of child).
+C. Using norm or -criterion- referenced screening tools to assess anxiety and depression for all present and appropriate caregivers during pregnancy or within one year of becoming a caregiver (e.g., birth of child).
 Norm-criterion-referenced screening tools specific to PPD, such as the Edinburgh, should only be administered to the used on a birthing parent.
-Practices should use other depression screening tools (e.g., PHQ-9), while a screening tool approved for adults in general could be used for a non-birthing parent/caregiver. - d.
+Practices should use other depression screening tools (e.g., PHQ-9), while a screening tool approved for adults in general could be used for a non-birthing parent/caregiver. d.
 Documenting, in the member's electronic health record, which caregiver(s) and guardian(s) are present, the screening tool(s) used, discussion of the screening result(s) with the caregiver(s) and guardian(s) and referral details as appropriate.

-Core Component 6 Specifications TI Pediatric (Peds) PCP and Adult PCP participants must develop coordination and referral protoc behavioral health resources to follow-up to a positive screen.
-MCOs can help identify BH provide and distinguish those with perinatal mental health certification (PMH-C).
-TI participants can collar other providers (e.g., hospitals, Pediatric providers) to be notified when an adult member gives to participants and MCOs can work with Contexture to leverage lab results that flag potential pregnation as possible.
+Core Component 6 Specifications System Collaboration Opportunities TI Pediatric (Peds) PCP and Adult PCP participants must develop coordination and referral protocols with behavioral health resources to follow-up to a positive screen.
+MCOs can help identify BH providers in-network and distinguish those with perinatal mental health certification (PMH-C).
+TI participants can collaborate with other providers (e.g., hospitals, Pediatric providers) to be notified when an adult member gives birth.
+TI participants and MCOs can work with Contexture to leverage lab results that flag potential pregnancies.
+MCOs may create or enhance existing notification structures to ensure TI participants are notified of a pregnancy as soon as possible.
 Additional Resources ACOM417- Appointment Availability, Postpartum Support International (PSI) PMH-C program.
 Methodology Members seen is defined as members served at a participating clinic in the specified time period for an outpatient service excluding crisis response services and SMI-evaluations as identifiable through claims.